 OpenGov Hub: In 2011 I started talking with other organizations Global Integrity worked with in the Washington, DC area about collocating together in a shared office to increase collaboration and efficiency.
 A year later, the OpenGov Hub was born and currently hosts (in its second location) more than 200 staff from 35+ non-profit and commercial organizations in a custom-built 24,000 square foot space.
 It's pretty awesome.

-Moving to R4D: In late-2014 I made a bittersweet career transition and left Global Integrity to join Results for Development, where I continue to work on my core issues of government transparency and accountability across health, education, and nutrition.
-You can read plenty of details about the happy transition here, here, and here.
+R4D: In late-2014 I made a bittersweet career transition and left Global Integrity to join Results for Development (R4D); you can read plenty of details about the happy transition here, here, and here.
+After joining R4D I initially continued to work on my core issues of government transparency and accountability across health, education, and nutrition.
+My role later evolved into a more cross-cutting role (EVP for Integrated Strategies) in which I oversaw all of R4D’s functional teams: Accountability & Citizen Engagement, Innovation, Market Shaping, and Evaluation & Adaptive Learning.

 Things I obsess over and waste time on: mobile devices and mobile operating systems; the National Football League (decreasingly); professional cycling (increasingly).

 Number of mobile devices owned and used in past decade: around thirty, including iOS, Android, Windows Phone, Symbian, webOS, Palm, and Windows Mobile 6.x devices.